EdDataScienceEES/tutorial-rubyforbes/index.md

 ### Summary
 In this tutorial, we learned how to:
 - Set up the working environment to use the `coveR` package.
-- Analyze canopy images and calculate foliage cover.
+- Analyse canopy images and calculate foliage cover.
-- Calculate the gap fraction and create a visualization to better understand the data.
+- Calculate the gap fraction and create a visualisation to better understand the data.

-Using these techniques, you can effectively analyze canopy images and present your findings in an engaging way, which is essential for ecological and environmental research.
+Using these techniques, you can effectively analyse canopy images and present your findings in an engaging way, which is essential for ecological and environmental research.